kristianmandrup/libraries/README.md

 }();
 ```

-When you build, it will build an`imports-dev.js` if your environment is development and so on...
-This way you can
+When you build, it will build an`xlibs/builds/imports-dev.js` if your current environment is `dev` and so on...
-better manage which libraries have been tested to go into production without overwriting them
+This way you can better manage which libraries have been tested to go into production without overwriting them
 when in dev or test mode.
 Super bonus!

+Note: In future versions we might split up all configuration according to environment so you can opt-in to manage
+libraries per environment.

 ### Petal integration for ES6 goodness